DNC RECOMMENDATIONS FOR COMBATING ONLINE MISINFORMATION

 Comparative Social Media Policy Analysis

 The DNC is working with major social media companies to combat platform manipulation and train our campaigns on how best to secure their accounts and protect their brands against disinformation.
-While progress has been made since the 2016 elections, platforms still have much to do to reduce the spread of disinformation and combat malicious activity.
-We believe platforms are ultimately responsible for combating abuse and disinformation on their systems, but as an interested party, we’ve compiled this comparative policy analysis to present social media companies with additional potential solutions.
+While progress has been made since the 2016 elections, social media companies still have much to do to reduce the spread of disinformation and combat malicious activity.
+Social media companies are ultimately responsible for combating abuse and disinformation on their systems, but as an interested party, we’ve compiled this comparative policy analysis to present social media companies with additional potential solutions.

-While this analysis compares the three major social media companies, we also call on all other online advertisers and social media companies to undertake similar efforts to promote transparency and combat disinformation on their platforms.
+While this analysis compares major social media companies, we also call on all other online advertisers and publishers to undertake similar efforts to promote transparency and combat disinformation on their sites.

 Explanation of Policy Determinations

 1. Promote authoritative news over highly engaging news in content algorithms

 Social media algorithms are largely responsible for determining what appears in our feeds and how prominently it appears.
 The decisions made by these algorithms are incredibly consequential, having the power to shape the beliefs and actions of billions of users around the world.
 Most social media algorithms are designed to maximize time spent on a site, which when applied to news tends to create a “race to the bottom of the brain stem”—boosting the most sensational, outrageous, and false content.